Continuous closure, axes closure, and natural closure: Introduction

 \S\ref{sec:natax} is mostly devoted to a number of important cases where natural closure and axes closure agree, and contains several of our main results.
 When these two agree and continuous closure is defined, it agrees as well.
 This yields the central result than an unmixed ideal in an affine $\C$-algebra is continuously closed if and only if it is axes closed.
 We also give a characterization of seminormal rings in terms of axes closed ideals.

 In \S\ref{sec:dimtwo} we show that continuous and axes closure agree in the locally factorial two-dimensional case.
 In \S\ref{sec:counter}, we develop a ``fiber criterion'' to exclude certain elements from the continuous closure of an ideal.
 This allows us to construct examples of continuously closed ideals that are not axes closed (even a monomial ideal in a three-dimensional polynomial ring).
-We apply this criterion in \S\ref{sec:monomial} to show that for monomial ideals in polynomial rings over $\C$, continuous closure always equals natural closure.
-Finally, we introduce in \S\ref{sec:bigax} a closure operation $\AX$ that is similar to $\ax$, and agrees with it in equal characteristic $0$, but is based on weakly normal rings instead of seminormal ones.
+We apply this criterion in \S\ref{sec:monomial} to show that for monomial ideals in polynomial rings over $\C$, continuous closure always equals mixed natural closure, which is defined in that section.
+Finally, we introduce in \S\ref{sec:bigax} a closure operation $\AX$ that is similar to $\ax$, and agrees with it in equal characteristic $0$, but is based on weakly normal rings instead of seminormal ones, and thus is sometimes bigger in positive characteristic.
 The two notions and their relative usefulness are discussed.

 We conclude this introduction by reminding the reader of the definition of a term we have already used several times: \begin{defn} A \emph{closure operation} $^{\#}$ on (the ideals of) a ring $R$ is an inclusion preserving function from ideals to ideals such that if the value on $I$ is denoted $I^{\#}$, then for all ideals $I \inc R$, $I \inc I^\# = (I^\#)^\#$. \end{defn}